Motty-dev/MottyZeltzer_BookStoreAPI/README.md

    - A user can signup by _Email_ and _Password_
    - In the request we can specify the role under role property
    - For login, _Email_ and _Password_ is required
    - Authentication is done by JWT tokens
+   -Endpoints:
+      - api/users get
+      - api/users/:id   get
+      - api/users/:id   patch
+      - api/users/:id   delete
+      - api/users/signup  post
+      - api/users/login   post
+      - api/users/forgotPassword   post
+      - api/users/resetPassword/:token   patch
+      - api/users/updateMyPassword   patch
+      - api/users/updateMe   patch
+      - api/users/deleteMe   delete
 2. **Books**
    - Show a list of books
    - Show individual book details
    - Update & Delete
+   -Endpoints:
+      - api/books   get
+      - api/books   post
+      - api/books/:id    get
+      - api/books/:id    patch
+      - api/books/:id    delete
 3. **Orders**
    - Books can be orderd only by logged in user
    - Users can see their respective orders list or individual order
+   -Endpoints:
+      - api/books   get
+      - api/books   post
+      - api/books/:id    get
+      - api/books/:id    patch
+      - api/books/:id    delete
 4. **Admin features**
    - For now only admin can delete a book or an order.
    - Its super easy and simple to change roles permissions (in code) with restrictTo() middleware function.